0xadri/0xadri/README.md

 ## Dream Job Wish List

-- 👌 My tech stack preference goes for non-compiled languages and frameworks that are well established (10y+)
+- 👌 My tech stack preference goes for non-compiled typed languages and frameworks that are well established (10y+)
 - 👥 Team that's fun, yet professional
 - 📱 Product and industry that make a positive change